tinamola/IM_System/README.md

 ./server
 ```

-Meanwhile, open other terminals and run to log in as different users:
+Meanwhile, open other terminals and log in as different users with:

 ```bash
 nc 127.0.0.1 8888